How To Cultivate a Growth Mindset

 Related Article: 65 Powerful and Inspiring Self-Love Affirmations

-Also, be intentional about reminding yourself that those difficult times are temporary and will pass.
+Also, be intentional about reminding yourself that difficult times are temporary and will pass.
 When you can persevere through life’s challenges, that’s where your most significant growth and transformation will be.

 Whenever you read success stories of entrepreneurs or thought-leaders, they consistently mention how their persistence and consistency are what got them to that next level.